tambapps/fourier-transform-library/README.md

 This is a library for computing 1-2 dimensional Fourier Transform.
 It was written with Java 8 (re-writting is ongoing) **without any compile dependencies**.

-You can import it with maven.
+You can import it with maven (for now only the legacy 1.0 release is published to Maven Central.
+I'll publish soon a new release).

 If you are more familiar with the old implementation (version 1.0), consult the [legacy branch](https://github.com/tambapps/fourier-transform-library/tree/legacy)
 ```xml